 There are basically two types of hyperhidrosis: primary hyperhidrosis and secondary hyperhidrosis.

-- Secondary is excessive sweating caused by another medical condition or side-effect of prescription drugs.
-It is called “secondary” because it is second to and existing condition.
-With secondary hyperhidrosis you typically produces sweat on larger more generalized areas of your body – even while you are at rest.
+- Secondary is excessive sweating caused by another medical condition or a side-effect of prescription drugs.
+It is called “secondary” because it is second to an existing condition.
+With secondary hyperhidrosis, you typically produce sweat on larger more generalized areas of your body – even while you are at rest.

 There is also a name for each hyperhidrosis that affects a particular area of your body.